-Is it more dangerous to drive in sleet or snow?
+Which is more dangerous when driving, sleet or snow?

 We’ve seen how both forms of precipitation can lead to unique challenges for drivers.
 Both present dangers, but a lot depends on whether the sleet or snow is falling when you are driving.
 Sleet can present the bigger danger at times, because it can contribute to black ice you cannot see.
 So, be alert for this hazard if you are driving through sleet, but also, be aware it is dangerous to drive in sleet or snow, and take appropriate precautions to stay as safe as you can.
 If need be, pull over and wait until the worst of the weather has passed before setting off again.